zh0ra/nosql/eda.md

 1.2.
 Import dataset to Postgresql.

-  Postgresql it's RDMS.
-Since released 9.3 version Postgresql support NoSQl technology and it have the operators that are available for use with JSON.
-But today I'll be using Postgresql as the classic RDMS.
-That's I need to create database and table inside Postgresql and after that I'll can import my dataset.
-[First script](scripts/create_table_incedent_esponce_911.sql) to create Database and Table, after that I copy Dataset into Database using [Second script](scripts/copy_incedent_esponce_911.sql).
+Postgresql it's the RDBMS.
+Since release 9.3 version, Postgresql supporting some functions of NoSQL technology for working with JSON documents.
+But today I'll be using Postgresql as the classic RDBMS.
+That's why I need to create database and table inside Postgresql and after that I'll can import my dataset inside that.
+[First script](scripts/create_table_incedent_esponce_911.sql)  to create Database and Table, after that I can copy Dataset into Database using  [Second script](scripts/copy_incedent_esponce_911.sql).
   Result importing to Postgresql: